-Children and Families - Although there was budget for five intensive foster carers there were only three approved at present.
-It is envisaged that this will increase, and two further intensive foster carers will be approved.
-The payments for throughcare/ aftercare are less than budgeted for but, as this is a demand led service, this can fluctuate depending on the young people receiving these payments.
-The Children and Adolescent Mental Health Service (CAMHS) currently also had a vacancy.
+Children and Families - There have been various underspends within the service due to not having a full complement of intensive foster carers.
+The requirement for throughcare/ aftercare costs was also less than anticipated but, as this is a demand led service, this can fluctuate depending on the young people receiving these payments.
+The Children and Adolescent Mental Health Service (CAMHS) currently also had a vacancy which contributed to the service having an overall underspend.

-Elderly - Significant staff absences continue within the residential care units.
-As a result, there have been double running costs and the reliance on agency staff to ensure that the service remains within staffing levels as agreed with the Care Inspectorate.
+Elderly - Significant staff absences have resulted in double running costs and the reliance on agency staff to ensure that the service remains within staffing levels as agreed with the Care Inspectorate.
 However due to a reduction in the requirement of high cost packages of care this has enabled this area to stay within balance.

-Disability - This is due to placements outwith Orkney, with increased supporting living rate.
+Disability - There continues to be overspends within this service due to placements out with Orkney, with increased supporting living rates.